-The tenth Secure South West (SSW10) event will be hosted by the University of Plymouth on the 13th February 2018 and offers six presentations delivered by experts drawn from industry and academia, and a panel session.
+The eleventh Secure South West (SSW10) event will be hosted by the University of Plymouth on the 24th October 2018 and offers six presentations delivered by experts drawn from industry and academia, and a panel session.
 The event is sponsored by Securious Limited; and the south west branches of BCS - The Chartered Institute for IT and the Institute of Information Security Professionals.

 As companies begin their Digital Transformation and take advantage of the Cloud Services, how do they ensure that they are providing the security required?
 With a constantly changing environment what are the key areas that businesses need to address to keep their data secure?
 This talk covers the Digital Transformation and what are the key areas that businesses need to focus on to make sure that their data and their environment are secure in a constantly changing threat landscape.

 Jonathan Burnett is a Partner Technology Strategist at Microsoft in the One Commercial Partner team.
 Jonathan recently joined Microsoft as a security strategist to help partners build security based solutions.
 Over the past 10 years Jonathan has worked for several of the leading security vendors providing IT security solutions and thought leadership to some of the largest global organisations.
 Jonathan has spent 20 years in the IT industry working for a variety of networking and security vendors such as Brocade and Symantec.
 His career has taken him from support & management to installation, pre-sales and strategist roles.
 Jonathan is a current CISSP and regularly presents at partner events.

 Targeted attacks are now an established part of the threat landscape.
 Some of them are very sophisticated.
 However, they typically start by manipulating human psychology to establish a foothold in the target organisation.
 This presentation will outline some of the tricks they use, what we should do to reduce the chances of becoming the means by which a targeted attacker infiltrates our organisations and some thoughts on developing a corporate security culture.